-Ancient City Walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
+Ancient city walls - Dating back to the Ming Dynasty in the 14th century, the Xian ancient city wall is one of the best preserved urban fortifications in China.
 The wall's ideal spot and layout gives visitors a bird's eye view over this fantastic city.
-Follow the locals' example and hire a bike to get an ever more spectacular experience.
+Follow the locals' example and take a bike ride to get an ever more spectacular experience.

-Tang Dynasty Dancing Show - Xian, previously known as Chang'an, was an important cultural and historical centre in not only China, but in the known world.
-The Tang Dynasty dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of this period.
+Tang Dynasty Dancing show - Xian, previously known as Chang'an, was an important cultural and historical centre in not only China but in the known-world.
+The Tang Dynasty Dancing show is an exciting exponent of this prosperous society and keeps alive the splendour of the period.

-Day 14: Xian - Beijing Meals: B, L, D
+Day 6: Xian - Beijing